nicolaparo/ChatGptNet.Tokenizer/README.md

 [![NuGet](https://img.shields.io/nuget/v/ChatGptNet.Tokenizer.svg?style=flat-square)](https://www.nuget.org/packages/ChatGptNet.Tokenizer)

 A ChatGPT tokenizer implementation for .NET.
-You can use this library to estimate the cost (in terms of tokens) of your request to ChatGPT.
+You can use this library to estimate the cost (amount of tokens) of your request to ChatGPT.

 ## Installation